-Film (Short and Drama) Director A comment on Homosexuality in the African American Community and how bigotry is a cancer to us all.
+Film (Drama and Short) Writer/Director A comment on Homosexuality in the African American Community and how bigotry is a cancer to us all.
 A Father rejects his gay son while he spirals into a land of depression and drugs.
 Acceptance, is it ever too late?

 Television (Comedy and Romance) Actress Three couples have different ideas of what makes the perfect relationship.